French Glacier is an aggressive day hike in Kananaskis Country, Alberta, Canada.

 This route choice extends the distance but reduces driving the amount of potentially sketchy gravel road south from Canmore.
 There is only one other vehicle in the parking lot.
 A young man is preparing to hike solo in this area as well and leaves a few minutes ahead.

-The reflective, still surface of Mud Lake is like a mirror framing inverted mountains.
+The reflective, still surface of Mud Lake is like a mirror framing inverted far side mountains.
 New construction at the dam near the trail-head has left familiar trails damaged and confusing.

 A half hour later the young man from the parking area is heading back from the trail at a vigorous pace.
 Apparently the trail is hosting a large pile of bear scat and it has unnerved him.
 This is a legitimate concern.
 A cool, wet and late spring has delayed the Buffalo Berries which bears depend on for a major source of food in preparation for winter hibernation, so the bears are looking elsewhere.